-All schools have procedures in place to identify and assess pupils' special educational needs.
-They are able to make provision for most pupils from their own resources.
-In a small number of cases, additional support is required from the Local Authority through an education, health and care assessment, or high needs funding.
+All schools and settings have procedures in place to identify and assess pupils' special educational needs.
+They are able to make provision for most pupils from their own resources and record this in a SEN Support Plan.
+In a small number of cases, additional support may be required from the Local Authority through an education, health and care assessment and/or high needs funding.